Last Updated on

 - Now whisk the egg whites with the salt until fluffy and thick with an electric handheld whisk.
 Gently fold them into the batter in the other bowl.

 - Drizzle a little oil into a frying pan on a medium high heat, then ladle about a quarter of the batter into the pan.
 Let cook for a couple of minutes until it’s nice and golden, then flip over carefully and let cook for another minute or two on the other side.
 Slide onto a plate and keep warm in the oven while you cook the other pancakes.

 - Now melt the butter and sugar together in another pan and let cook on a lowish heat for a few minutes.

-- Add the bananas to the pan, cut side down, and let cook in the sauce for another few minutes.
+- Turn the heat up to medium, then add the bananas to the pan, cut side down, and let cook in the sauce for another few minutes.
 Then carefully slide the bananas over with a spatula to cook on the other side until they are nice and soft and golden.